Xbox Series X external storage tests: USB HDD vs. SSD vs. NVME

 I would wait.

-The price of NAND flash memory (which is what inside SSDs) continues to fall.
+The price of NAND flash memory (this is what’s inside SSDs) continues to fall.
 Let’s see how much space you really need.
 By the time you’re ready to buy, you could get a 1TB SATA SSD for a relatively low price that you can connect with a USB adapter.

 And maybe game sizes will start to shrink as developers learn new techniques for compressing textures and other data.
 No point in jumping in now when you don’t even have the console yet — let alone a full storage drive.